DonAdam2/react-datatable/README.md

 ## Contributing:

 Contributions are welcome!
-Please read our contributing guidelines and submit pull requests for any improvements.
+Please submit pull requests for any improvements.

 ## License: